manvendrasingh09/PyroDetect/README.md

 This repository presents the research titled **"Enhanced Wildfire Detection with Advanced Deep Learning Algorithms"**, conducted at **Vellore Institute of Technology (VIT), India**.

-The project, **PyroDetect**, introduces a novel AI-powered wildfire detection system leveraging **Convolutional Neural Networks (CNNs) and Ensemble Learning** to improve fire detection accuracy and reduce false alarms.
+The project, **PyroDetect**, introduces a novel AI-powered wildfire detection system leveraging **Convolutional Neural Networks (CNNs)** to improve fire detection accuracy and reduce false alarms.
 The model achieves a **high accuracy rate** using a curated dataset of high-resolution aerial and ground images.
-This repository outlines the methodology, datasets, and results but does **not** share the source code.
+This repository outlines the methodology, datasets, and results.

 ---